Mary of Guise: Queen of Scots

 James and Mary had two sons: James, Duke of Rothesay (born 22 May 1540 at St Andrews), and Robert, Duke of Albany (born and baptised on 12 April 1541); however, they died 14 hours apart on 21 and 20 April, respectively, in 1541, when James was nearly one year old and Robert was nine days old.
 Mary's mother Antoinette of Bourbon wrote that the couple was still young and should hope for more children.
 She thought a change of wet nurse and over-feeding contributed.

-The third and last child of the union was a daughter Mary, who was born on 8 December 1542.
-James died six days later, making the infant Mary queen of Scotland and the youngest ever monarch in Great Britain.
+The third and last child of the union was a daughter Mary.
+Mary of Guise prepared for her lying-in at Linlithgow Palace at Michaelmas 1542.
+James's ambassadors told Henry VIII that the Scottish king was reluctant to travel to meet him in England before the birth.
+Mary was born on 8 December 1542.
+James died six days later at Falkland Palace, without ever seeing his daughter.
+The infant Mary became queen of Scotland and the youngest ever monarch in Great Britain.